 The Crown Jewel of Nutrition … that’s what the health world calls broccoli.
 And it’s no surprise!
 Broccoli is one of the most nutrition-packed vegetables out there.
+That makes broccoli the perfect addition for any dish, including your dog’s.

-And not just because of its cancer fighting ability (which you may be familiar with).
+And not just because of its cancer-fighting ability (which you may be familiar with).
 There are many more reasons you should be reaching for this cruciferous vegetable.

 Broccoli is full of nutrients that make it a great choice for your dog.
 It’s also low in fat, low in sugar and has more protein than other vegetables.